jeffgrunewald/stargate/README.md

 Stargate will clean up the producer processes once the produce has completed.

-For persistent producer connections to the cluster, you may also start a supervised tree of processes including the socket producer itself and an acknowledger whos job it is to ensure receipt of messages by the cluster.
+For persistent producer connections to the cluster, you may also start a supervised tree of processes including the socket producer itself and an acknowledger, the job of which is to ensure receipt of messages by the cluster.

 To start a supervised producer, call something like the following within your application: